 Tip 4: joinWithCassandraTable is a powerful tool

-joinWithCassandraTable() is one of the most powerful functions provided by the Spark Cassandra connector.
-It allows you to perform a join between a Spark RDD (including a Cassandra table) and a Cassandra table based on the key of the Cassandra table.
-The Connector can execute this efficiently, pushing down selection to the Cassandra nodes.
+joinWithCassandraTable() is one of the most powerful functions provided by the Spark Cassandra Connector.
+It allows you to perform a joint between a Spark RDD (including a Cassandra table) and a Cassandra table based on the key of the Cassandra table.
+The Connector can execute this efficiently, pushing down the selection to the Cassandra nodes.

 As well as using this function to join data sets, it can also be used as an efficient way to filter a significant set of records from a Cassandra table.
 To do this, build an RDD with the keys of the records that you want to extract and then use joinWithCassandraTable() to join the RDD to the Cassandra table and retrieve the data from Cassandra.
 We have found this to be a very efficient way of selecting a set of data from Cassandra.